GrahamDumpleton/mod_wsgi/win32/README.rst

 * Visual C++ 2010 Express

-This version of Visual Studio can only compile 32 bit binaries.
+This version of the Microsoft C/C++ compiler can only compile 32 bit binaries.

 Python 3.3, 3.4 (64 Bit)
 ++++++++++++++++++++++++